 Our situation is unique in that we have zero reliance on the franchisor to deliver us business or promotional materials.
 Our materials are created in house by our marketing director (who actually held a similar job with our Canadian head office during the 5 years she worked there).
 Our online presence which is pretty dominant in the Edmonton area is also her responsibility and she has been instrumental in making us a technology company introducing us to tablets over 6 years ago and probably making us the first transactional paperless office in Alberta.
 For certain we were the first office to have 100% of our agents using tablet PCs for which she has custom created presentation and marketing materials for our agents.
 In addition she has created a program whereby she assists our agents in the marketing of their clients' properties in order to increase the likelihood that they will sell.

-I certainly have all kinds of love for Coldwell Banker as a brand and for numerous years bled blue and white.
-I have met some phenomenal people who have been great mentors and collaborators on deals, projects and ideas.
-In fact that is the one thing and the only thing that we would truly miss if we left Coldwell Banker.
+I certainly have all kinds of love for some of the phenomenal people who have been great mentors and collaborators on deals, projects and ideas.
+In fact that is the one thing and the only thing that we would truly miss if we left.
 However, many of those great friends have gone elsewhere as well and we still collaborate no matter what brand is on their business cards.